The Tenderfoot (band)

-Members of the band are also associated with acts such as Brakes and The Modern Ovens.
+Members of the band were also associated with acts such as Brakes and The Modern Ovens.

 The Tenderfoot also featured on a 2006 Qmagazine compilation Mellow Gold alongside Evan Dando, I Am Kloot and Elliott Smith and on a British Sea Power B-Side for the song "A Lovely Day Tomorrow".

 In 2008, the song "People are the Problem" was featured on the Independents Day ID08 compilation album.